 Trainees are expected to attend weekly conferences in the Department of Neurology, including morning report, Neuroradiology, clinical neurosciences conference, and grand rounds.
 Morning report and noon conferences often offer opportunities for the Child Neurology resident to present and teach colleagues.

 Application materials are obtained from and must go through the ERAS - Electronic Residency Application Service.
-For 2013-14, we are interviewing for a single catergorical position that will start with 2 years of pediatrics 2014-2016 and then feed into either our NeuroDevelopmental Disabilities (NDD) or Child Neurology (CN) programs as PGY3.
-To be compatable with the National Residency Matching Program, we need all applicants to apply to categorical CN to have a single rank list.
-You do not need to apply to our pediatrics program separately.
-Please feel free to discuss this with Dr. Carter Wray, the residency director for CN or Dr. Peter Blasco, the residency director for NDD.Our categorical five-year spot does not require applying to the OHSU Pediatric Residency Program.
+For 2014-15, we are interviewing for a single categorical position that will start with 2 years of pediatrics 2015-2017 and then feed into either our NeuroDevelopmental Disabilities (NDD) or Child Neurology (CN) programs as PGY3.
+To be compatible with the National Residency Matching Program, we need all applicants to apply to categorical CN to have a single rank list.
+You do not need to apply separately to the OHSU Pediatric Residency Program.

 After an application is received from ERAS and reviewed, we will e-mail selected applicants to notify them how to schedule an interview.
 Application materials should be received by the OHSU Child Neurology Residency Program no later than Nov 30.
 In general, interviews occur on Tuesdays between early November and early January.
 Interviewing with our program in addition to the OHSU Pediatric Residency Training Program, can be done over on or two days.